If you haven't already, please check out Part 1 of this series where I discuss how to create an Image Template.

 To use this option, simply omit the vnetConfig option in your Image Template.

 There is a lot more going on in this option.
 Azure Image Builder creates a lot more temporary resources.
-One benefit of this option is that no Public IP Addresses are used.
-Azure Image Builder talks to the resources in the 'Staging' Resource Group by way of Azure Private Link.
+This option utilizes 2 different Virtual Networks: one of your existing Virtual Networks, and a temporary Virtual Network that it creates in the 'Staging' Resource Group.

 Here is a link to my GitHub repo where you can find an RBAC role definition that you could use to build a custom role in your tenant.